hashicorp/terraform-provider-aws/website/docs/r/autoscaling_policy.html.markdown

 The following arguments are supported:

-* `predefined_metric_type` - (Required) Indicates which metrics to use.
+* `predefined_metric_type` - (Required) Which metrics to use.
 There are two different types of metrics for each metric type: one is a load metric and one is a scaling metric.
 For example, if the metric type is `ASGCPUUtilization`, the Auto Scaling group's total CPU metric is used as the load metric, and the average CPU metric is used for the scaling metric.
 Valid values are `ASGCPUUtilization`, `ASGNetworkIn`, `ASGNetworkOut`, or `ALBRequestCount`.
 * `resource_label` - (Required) Label that uniquely identifies a specific Application Load Balancer target group from which to determine the request count served by your Auto Scaling group.

 ##### predefined_scaling_metric_specification